 Land use within the Project area will change from agricultural to solar power generation.
 The Natural Resource Conservation Service (NRCS) Soil Scientist provided the results of the Farmland Protection Policy Act (FPPA) site assessment for the proposed project.
-Of the 403-acre project area to be converted, 216.8 acres are considered Prime and Unique Farmland and 98.9 acres are considered Statewide Important or Local Important Farmland.
+Of the 635-acre project area to be converted, 184.8 acres are considered Prime and Unique Farmland and 202.7 acres are considered Statewide Important or Local Important Farmland.

-According to the FPPA data provided by the NRCS, the proposed project site has a relative Land Evaluation and Site Assessment (LESA) value of 91, as based on a scale of 0 to 100 points.
-The percentage of farmland in Fayette County having the same or higher value as the proposed project site is 38.51%, and the percentage of farmland in the county to be converted because of the proposed action is 0.20%, which is considered minimal.
-The Farmland Conversion Impact Rating form (AD-1006) indicates the project site has a total LESA value of 171 out of 260.
-Implementation of the Proposed Action will result in the conversion of farmland to non-agricultural use over the life of the Project.
-However, EKPC will implement measures to minimize effects to farmland for potential future use, including minimization of erosion and sedimentation, preservation of topsoil, and revegetating with low growing grasses and herbaceous vegetation.
-Furthermore, if the Project is not redeveloped with modern equipment at the end of its design life, the Project would be decommissioned and the land could be returned to agricultural uses.
+According to the FPPA data provided by the NRCS, the proposed project site has a relative Land Evaluation and Site Assessment (LESA) value of 58, as based on a scale of 0 to 100 points.
+The percentage of farmland in Marion County having the same or higher value as the proposed project site is 44.95%, and the percentage of farmland in the county to be converted because of the proposed action is 0.37%.
+The Farmland Conversion Impact Rating form (AD-1006) indicates the project site has a total LESA value of 134 out of 260, which is considered minimal.
+Based on this minimal impact, it is expected the proposed project would not have significant impacts on farmland soils in the region.